breviloquia-italica/pipeline/README.md

 ## Description

 The pipeline is organized into a series of numbered scripts subdivided into the stages of preparation, transformation, selection and annotation.
-Their dependencies are encoded into `Makefile`, which can also be executed to targeting specific outputs in the pipeline.
+Their dependencies are encoded into `Makefile`, which can also be executed to target specific outputs in the pipeline.
 Here is a dependency graph depicting inputs, scripts and outputs:

 ```mermaid